A list of baby items you don’t need for your registry. Stick to the items needed and avoid these unnecessary purchases.

 You’ve seen them.
 Piles of unworn baby clothes.
 Baby items moms swore they needed but used once or twice.
 That near-mint glider taking up too much space in a nursery.
-And with so many must-have lists of baby items, it’s easy to feel unsure what’s a must, and what isn’t.
+And with so many newborn shopping lists of baby items, it’s easy to feel unsure what’s a must, and what isn’t.

-As a first-time mom, I felt the pressure to get every baby item, all before my son even arrived.
+As a first-time mom, I felt the pressure to get every item, all before my son even arrived.
 And for many of these baby items, I needed to.
 I needed the car seat to take him home.
 Having a set of clothes ready to go was necessary.

 But I didn’t want to spend a ton of money on baby items I wouldn’t even use.
 Or fall for the trap of getting something and regretting it.
-Plus, we lived in a one-bedroom apartment—not exactly conducive for a ton of baby gear.
+Plus, we lived in a one-bedroom apartment—not exactly conducive for a ton of gear.

 10 baby items you don’t need for your registry